tophefo/IpCamera/README.md

 **MJPEG Streaming**

 Cameras that have MJPEG abilities and also an API can stream to Openhab with the MJPEG format.
-The main cameras that can do this are Amcrest, Dahua, Hikvision, Foscam HD and possibly Instar HD.
+The main cameras that can do this are Amcrest, Dahua, Hikvision, Foscam HD and Instar HD.
 For cameras that do not auto detect the url for mjpeg streams, you will need to enter a working url for ``STREAM_URL_OVERRIDE`` This can be skipped for Amcrest, Dahua, Doorbird, Hikvision and Foscam HD.
-If you can not find STREAM_URL_OVERRIDE you need to click on the pencil icon in PaperUI to edit the configuration and then scroll to the very bottom of the page and click on SHOW MORE link.
+If you can not find STREAM_URL_OVERRIDE, you need to click on the pencil icon in PaperUI to edit the configuration and then scroll to the very bottom of the page and click on the SHOW MORE link.

 If your camera can not do MJPEG you can use this method to turn a h.264 stream into MJPEG steam.